BBQlettuce/myActiveRecord/README.md

 - represents the traditional Model of the Rails MVC framework
 - inflector gem handles pluralization and constantization
 - makes use of SQL statements to execute CRUD actions
-- create, read, update actions all supported (delete to be implemented)
+  - create, read, update, delete actions all supported

 ### Searchable
 - extends SQLobject class to accept `where` style filtering